valheimPlus/ValheimPlus/README.md

 ## Workbench and Ward
 * Modify Workbench radius
 * Modify Ward radius
+* Modify radius at which Workbench attachments can be placed.
+* Option to allow crafting stations to automatically repair all appropriate items in the player's inventory on interaction.

 ## Fire sources
 * Disable all fire sources from running out of fuel once fuel is added.